 The answer to everything, if you haven’t figured it out already: BE PROACTIVE!!
 Figure out what level of college baseball is realistic for you, make a highlight video, personally reach out to those college coaches you’d like to play for, and do everything possible to get those coaches to come see you play in a live game (not just a showcase)… and don’t stop until that scholarship is signed!

-For everything you’ll ever need to know about the college baseball recruiting process, pick up a copy of the popular “College Baseball Recruiting Survival Guide” http://www.collegebaseballrecruitingsurvivalguide.com/.
+For everything you’ll ever need to know about the college baseball recruiting process, join the Baseball Recruiting Corner.